bozhinov/bHype/README.md

 	- All Intel, AMD and Nvidia adapters passthrough work (reportedly)
 	- No weird shit like "eGPU connected through a Thunderbolt port"

-- NIC: FreeBSD offers LAGG and I advise you use it if you have multiple NICs
+- Network: FreeBSD offers LAGG and I advise you use it if you have multiple NICs
-- STORAGE: The more the merrier
+- Storage: The more the merrier

 Security:
 + Popup notifications in case of pkg audit vulnerabilities discovered (cron)